Healthcare Training

 book, file a tax return, or pay the bills.

-In addiction to inattention, impulsivity, and difficulty
+In addition to inattention, impulsivity, and difficulty

 in hyper-silly routines and ferocious tempers.
 Once they have become